 North Korea makes the news almost every day with some sort of provocation or new crime against humanity.
 They don’t really have any shame for their actions anymore since they know the people in their country won’t be privy to the information unless they’re receiving the leaflets that some activists are sending over the border via balloons.
-One toll they are not shy of using is their ability to assassinate people and they have a long history of doing so.
-Some attempts failed, others were scary successful.
+One tool they are not shy of using is their ability to assassinate people, and they have a long history of doing so.
+Some attempts failed, others were scarily successful.
 Here’s a brief glimpse of the assassinations and attempts on North Korean enemies.

 1968: Park Chung-Hee

-Chung Hee-Park was the target of one of the largest clandestine operations lead by the Democratic Peoples Republic of Korea (DPRK).
-During his time as president of South Korea, a team of 31 specially trained commandos, known as “Unit 124”, snuck across the demilitarized zone with a single goal of killing Chung Hee-Park in the Blue House (South Korea’s equivalent to the White House).
+Park Chung-Hee was the target of one of the largest clandestine operations led by the Democratic Peoples Republic of Korea.
+During his time as president of South Korea, a team of 31 specially trained commandos, known as “Unit 124,” snuck across the demilitarized zone with a single goal of killing Park Chung-Hee in the Blue House (South Korea’s equivalent to the White House).

 A manhunt across the countryside ensued.
 Unit 124 had been smart enough to disguise themselves as South Korean soldiers along the way and made it through many checkpoints on their way to the Blue House.
 However, their plans were foiled when a sentry challenged them and they opened fire.
 A gunfight broke out and 29 of the 31 commandos were killed.
 Additionally, 92 South Koreans, soldiers and civilians alike, had perished.

 Next: An all-out assault might not be the trick.

 1983: Rangoon bombing

 On October 9, 1983, a group of individuals placed a bomb at the Martyrs Mausoleum in Rangoon, Burma.
 The bomb was placed there because then-president Chun Doo-Hwan was expected to lay a wreath in the mausoleum.